bytesunite/li-git-essential-training/ch2-how-git-works.md

 So by using Git to move updated files to the Staging Area, then commiting them to the Repository we can track changes to our files on our computer without having to make multiple copies of our file(s).

+## Use a Git Provider
+Now lets see how to push our local code to a remote repository.
+This allows us to access content from other devices or by other people.
+The command `git push` is used to move our snapshot(s) from out local machine to a Git Provider, such as GitHub.
+NOTE: Any files that are changed but not staged & files that are in the staging area are NOT pushed to the remote repository.
+Only files in the local repository that were added with `git commit` will be pushed to the remote repository.

+To grab files from a remote repository to modify on our local machine, the git command, `git pull` is used.
+This will download the content to a local folder and to the Git local repository.